fenago/microservices/coin/readme.md

-The procedure above will create a runnable JAR (microservice).

-Logging output is displayed.
 The service should be up and running within a few seconds.

 Open browser and go to link  https://localhost:8080/hasher